braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

-**The Braintree iOS SDK requires Xcode 10+ and a Base SDK of iOS 9+**.
+**The Braintree iOS SDK requires Xcode 10+**.
 It permits a Deployment Target of iOS 8.0 or higher.

 ## Supported Payment Methods